NextSDS Logo

 Hands

-Wear chemical-resistant gloves.
+Wear chemical-resistant gloves, footwear, and protective clothing appropriate for the risk of exposure.
 Contact health and safety professional or manufacturer for specific information.

 Eyes